 - How to use your hands softly.

-- How to feel if a horse is inclined to settle on his haunches and recognize the behaviors and triggers that lead up to a rear.
+- How to feel if a horse is inclined to settle on its haunches and recognize the behaviors and triggers that lead up to a rear.

-- School a horse effectively, giving it 100% of your attention.
+- School a horse effectively, giving it 100 percent of your attention.

 - Keep your cool at all times.